Modernizing a Legacy ASP.NET 3.5 App to React + .NET 10

 - Build the React pages consuming those endpoints

-- Run both old and new in parallel with feature flags
+- Run both old and new in parallel for 2 weeks with feature flags

 - Cut over by updating the reverse proxy routing

-- Monitor error rates and performance before moving on
+- Monitor error rates and performance for a week before moving on

 The reverse proxy (IIS ARR) was our best friend.
 We could route /api/* to the new .NET 10 backend while keeping /legacy/* pointed at the old WebForms app.
 Users did not even notice the transition.